 We exclude our liability for all action we may take in response to breaches of this acceptable use policy.
 The actions we may take are not limited to those described above, and we may take any other action we reasonably deem appropriate.

-You may terminate your Timeline Account at any time and any footage stored on your Timeline Account will be terminated.
+You may terminate your TetherX account at any time and any footage stored on your TetherX account will be terminated.

-Upon termination of your Timeline Account, you may request that we return all footage uploaded by you in a format and for the fee as specified in your Timeline User Terms.
+Upon termination of your TetherX account, you may request that we return all footage uploaded by you in a format and for the fee as specified in your TetherX User Terms.